 SCUCD winter retreat 2017 promotion, Adobe Illustrator

 I have in depth experience using Adobe Illustrator, Photoshop, and Canva.
-I can design and code websites in HTML/CSS and create films on Premiere Pro.
-I have worked with a team to design a product from start to finish.
+I can design and code simple websites in HTML/CSS and create videos on Premiere Pro.
+I have worked with a team to design a product prototype from start to finish.

 Most importantly I learned how to think like a designer.
 Big problems are no match for the systematic strategy of the Design Process.